okviz/okviz.github.io/contributing.md

     <img src="images/check-for-updates.png" width="200">

+> **PNG is the preferred format for images**.
+Use JPG only if the image is a photography.
+You can use GIF images too, but the problem with this format is the size - it gets too big very quickly when you record something on the screen (screencasting).
+In general, an **acceptable file size is less than 150KB**.

 #### TODO/Placeholders

 You can add some placeholders and notes in unfinished documents, to keep track of the content to be edited or the tasks to be performed.
 You can also define an assignment attribute with the contributor's username.